intrinio/python-sdk/docs/StockExchangeApi.md

 stock_exchange_api = intrinio_sdk.StockExchangeApi()

-identifier = 'USCOMP' # str | A Stock Exchange identifier (MIC or Intrinio ID) source = '' # str | Return realtime prices from the specified data source (optional) page_size = 100 # int | The number of results to return (optional) (default to 100) next_page = '' # str | Gets the next page of data from a previous API call (optional)
+identifier = 'USCOMP' # str | A Stock Exchange identifier (MIC or Intrinio ID) source = '' # str | Return realtime prices from the specified data source.
+If no source is specified, all sources are used. (optional) page_size = 100 # int | The number of results to return (optional) (default to 100) next_page = '' # str | Gets the next page of data from a previous API call (optional)